 From the author

-Should we follow a bad specification or teach you some better async patterns departing from the standard?
-Tough choice, so it's fortunate that we found some kind of compromise.
-We well explain and challenge promises from a simplistic (and more sound) point of view, ignoring some nasty corner cases.
-To give you an example, A+ promises introduce state and fate concepts:
+Should we follow a bad specification or teach you some better async patterns inevitable departing from a widespread standard?
+To give you an example, promises A+ introduce state and fate concepts:

 Promises have two possible mutually exclusive fates: resolved, and unresolved.